 Join the YLD for a night of laughs on Saturday, May 10 featuring comedians Lynne Koplitz, and Doug Benson of VH1's "Best Week Ever," at the Academy of Natural Sciences.
 Tickets are available now

-and include open bar, heavy hors d'oeuvres, a silent auction and a DJ.
+, and at the door for $70, and include open bar, heavy hors d'oeuvres, a silent auction and a DJ.

 For sponsorship information, please contact Brian Chacker

 .
 To donate items to the silent auction, please contact Abbie DuFrayne